MSP EBITDA Margins: Why 15% Is Good and 20% Changes the Conversation

 About the Author

-Jason is the founder of SVMA (Silicon Valley M&A Partners), an AI-native M&A advisory firm built exclusively for MSPs.
-After 10+ years at Barclays and Truist, working on M&A transactions ranging from $10M to over $5B across technology sectors, he founded SVMA to bring institutional process discipline to middle-market exits.
-SVMA runs fully competitive auction processes powered by AI-driven buyer identification, enabling the firm to map the buyer universe faster, generate stronger offers sooner, and compress overall deal timelines.
+Jason Huang is the founder of SVMA (Silicon Valley M&A Partners), an AI-native M&A advisory firm built exclusively for MSPs.
+Over more than a decade in M&A at Barclays and Truist, he closed transactions ranging in size from $10M to over $5B, representing more than $10B in total deal value across technology sectors.
+He founded SVMA to bring institutional process discipline to middle-market exits.
+SVMA runs fully competitive auction processes powered by AI-driven buyer identification, mapping the buyer universe faster, generating stronger offers sooner, and compressing deal timelines.
 The firm operates on a success-fee-only basis with zero retainers.

 Contact: contact@svmapartners.com